daleonpz/Research-Project/chapter3.md

 Table: Initial settings and estimations

-In table 3.2 are presented the results for the final position.
+In table 3.2 the results for the final position are presented.
 The absolute error for distance is less than 0.7cm, and  less than $2.75^\circ$ for angle.
 On the other hand, the relative error for distance and angle is, in the worst case, 14.17% and 257.89% respectively.